gapitio/gapit-htmlgraphics-panel/website/docs/performance.md

 Some options drastically decrease the execution time of the code.

 There are two different code executions.
-One that is done when the panel is loaded and one that is done when new metric is available.
+One executes when the panel is loaded (onInit), and the other when a new metric is available (onRender).

-The code execution done when new metric is available is also done when the panel is loaded.
+The code which executes when a new metric is available (onRender) also executes when the panel is loaded.

 Try to keep your code efficient and small.
-The code size has a big impact on the load time for people with slow internet.
+The code size dramatically impacts the load time.

 ## Value options (calcs)

-This has a big impact if there's a lot of metrics.
-Setting this to "No mutations" or only choosing the calcs you're gonna will help a lot with the performance.
+Mutate calcs (calcs) has a significant impact if there are a lot of metrics.
+Setting this to "No mutations" or only choosing the calcs you will use will help with the performance.

-Using the [getFieldDisplayValues](./references.md#getfielddisplayvalues) would also be better if you have a mix of calcs and only need a few metrics changed, but this require a bit more coding.
+Using the [getFieldDisplayValues](./references.md#getfielddisplayvalues) would also be better if you have a mix of calcs and only need a few metrics changed, but this requires a bit more coding.